Price Increase Letter: How To Explain Price Increases To Customers? 🐖

 Option 2) Increase prices without changing how they served the customer or what they offered only this time offering shallower discounts

-Group 3) Increase prices by providing customers with additional value and charge an appropriate amount for it.
+Group 3) Increase prices by providing customers with additional value and charging an appropriate amount for it.

 (All price trials were performed under experimental conditions and on a low-risk sample).